-Orlando homeowner, HOA fight over rainbow flag
+HOA refuses to allow Orlando man to fly rainbow flag

-ORLANDO, Fla. - A homeowner is battling his homeowners association, which is demanding he take down a rainbow flag he has flying in front of his home.
+ORLANDO, Fla. - A man is battling his homeowners association, which is demanding he take down a rainbow flag, commonly known as a gay pride flag, that he has flying in front of his home.

-Fernando Moran lives in the Beacon Landing subdivision near Orlando International Airport.
-He said he put the flag up two weeks ago.
+Fernando Moran, who lives in the Beacon Landing subdivision near Orlando International Airport, said he put the flag up two weeks ago.

 More News Headlines